MarkusBordihn/BOs-Token-Coins/docs/_pages/download.md

 Please only download the mod from the official **Curse Forge** page under:<br>
 🚀 <https://www.curseforge.com/minecraft/mc-mods/token-coins>

-If you downloading this mod from other pages we could not make sure that it works as expected or does not includes any unwanted modification.
+If you are downloading this mod from other pages we could not make sure that it works as expected or does not includes any unwanted modification.

 ## Mod Dependency